the-engine-room/2015/index.md

 ![¿Quién Compró?]({{site.baseurl}}/media/logos/quien.png)

 __¿Quién Compró?
 (Mexico)__  - An online platform investigating how the Mexican congress spends public funds.
-The site shows where and on what public money is being spent.
+The site allows for microtasking of politicians' expenses so that journalists can independently verify and analyze what public money is being spent on.
 We facilitated improvements to the website to allow for more effective collection, uploading and downloading of receipts obtained through freedom of information laws.
 [We wrote about the process of creating a microtasking site](https://www.theengineroom.org/behind-the-scenes-how-we-helped-kick-start-a-microtasking-site/), and [digitizing documents](https://www.theengineroom.org/what-were-learning-about-digitizing-and-preserving-documents/).

 <br>